LadybirdBrowser/ladybird/Documentation/QtCreatorConfiguration.md

 * Wait for the file list to generate.
 This can take a minute or two!
 * Ignore the file list, we will overwrite it later.
 Click Next.
 * Set `Add to version control` to `<None>`.
 Click Finish.
-* In your shell, go to your SerenityOS project directory, and invoke the `Meta/refresh-serenity-qtcreator.sh` script to regenerate the `serenity.files` file.
+* In your shell, go to your SerenityOS project directory, and invoke the `Meta/refresh-ladybird-qtcreator.sh` script to regenerate the `ladybird.files` file.
 You will also have to do this every time you delete or add a new file to the project.
-* Edit the `serenity.config` file (In Qt Creator, hit ^K or CMD+K on a Mac to open the search dialog, type the name of the file and hit return to open it)
+* Edit the `ladybird.config` file (In Qt Creator, hit ^K or CMD+K on a Mac to open the search dialog, type the name of the file and hit return to open it)
 * Add the following `#define`s to the file:
     ```
     #define ENABLE_UNICODE_DATA 1